junz93/ML_Manage/README.md

 (5) Run this project.

-Open CMD, and change the current directory to the project directory.
+Open CMD and change the current directory to the project directory.
 Type the following command:

     python manage.py runserver 0.0.0.0:8000